ErnestIO/ernest-site/content/developer/naming-conventions.md

 ## Service Naming

-Every service family is following an easy to understand naming conventions.
+Every service family follows an easy to understand naming convention.

 ### Mappers

-Mappers will be named following the structure *<provider>-definition-mapper* where provider is the cloud service it will be mapping AWS, VCloud ...
+Mappers will be named following the structure *<provider>-definition-mapper*. 'provider' is the cloud service it will be mapping, i.e. AWS, VCloud ...

 ### Adapters

 We base the adapters naming on the component they're representing *<component>-adapter*.
-A component can be an instance, a network, a s3 bucket...
+A component can be an instance, a network, an s3 bucket...

 ### Connectors